 This show is a mystery-based thriller where the greatest detective tries to take down the greatest mass murderer of all time, and both individuals think they are on the side of justice.
 The premise of this show is that a high school student who is the smartest of his class and well liked by peers (and girls) finds a notebook, and it claims that ‘whosoevers name you write in it will die’.
 He didn’t believe it at first, but after trying it out and seeing it work, he freaks out.
 And more so when the shinigami (death god/reaper) reveals himself.
 Most people would stop here, riddled with fear and guilt, but he chooses to believe he was divinely chosen to rid the world of evil doers, and goes on a spree, killing any and every criminal.
 The greatest detective notices this anomaly and is quickly able to deduce he is likely the culprit…he just can’t prove it with evidence.
 It doesn’t help that the murderer’s dad is a detective on the same case and greatly defends his son as well.
 In an effort for the murderer to ‘prove his innocence’, he joins the investigative team as well…and the detective doesn’t mind as he would rather keep him near to surveil him and hopefully get a confession.

 I decided to recommend this anime for a variety of reasons.
 One is the concept of justice, as humans like to follow their own heart and believe they are doing what’s right, but it is clearly very wrong in God’s eyes.
 Two is cause the show paints evil and darkness the way it should be painted, in a wicked and disgusting way.
 We see what was initially a ‘good kid’ turn into a corrupt, prideful, and mentally insane character due to power.
 He even goes on to manipulate others to do his will, and would kill innocent detectives or witnesses to save his own butt.
+Additionally, anyone who is acquainted with a shinigami is essentially on the dark side, even if they seem innocent or cute or whatever on the outside.
+We really don’t know who may be partnering with demons in our world unless we have discernment.
+We should be sober and vigilent (1 Peter 5:8).
 And three is because we get to see how the world’s view can change when they see evil taking over.
 In the beginning, many condemned the murderer and was rooting for the police, but after years of seeing criminals drop dead, many start to align and support the murderer, whether out of fear or adoration.
 Others just accept the new reality or remained ignorant.
 But ultimately, at the end of it all, true justice and morality wins.

 Digimon